Terms and conditions for No Cost Emi and Cash back | LG IN

 Cash back participating banks for online models:

-• Cash back also applicable on Selected Laptop Models on following banks with 10% Cashback with 10,000 maximum discount:
+• Cash back also applicable on Selected Models on following banks with 7.5% Cashback with 2000 maximum discount:

 Bank Name